-- Testing of renewable diesel in the new Tier IV California Charger locomotives to be EPA certified began in mid-2019 and will last until one year' hours of operation have been accumulated.
-This has been delayed due to COVID-19 service changes and is expected to be completed by Fall 2021.
-After successful testing, the new California Charger locomotive will be the cleanest petroleum-powered locomotive in the world and move California-owned passenger rail vehicles towards their goal of being carbon-free by 2035. - Newly designed bike racks with more storage capacity are being tested and will be installed on all cab cars.
-A bike rack design for the Amtrak-leased Superliners was successfully completed and can be deployed at a future time when ridership to CCJPA returns to pre-pandemic levels. - Two of the 15 state owned F-59 are to be decommissioned and replaced with Tier IV Chargers by 2021, with an additional five possible by 2022/23.
-Caltrans has negotiated with the local air districts to keep and utilize the two HEP engines and Gensets (Generators) as spares for the program.
-The head-end power units in the locomotives that provide power for lighting, electrical outlets, etc., that were updated to EPA Tier IV standards in 2012, will be overhauled starting in 2020. - Upgrades to the HVAC, ducting, and thermostatic controllers will continue. - The diner cars built in 1995/96 will undergo a rehabilitation of the upper-level galley to update the equipment with current technology standards.
+- Testing of renewable diesel in the new Tier IV California Charger locomotives was completed in August of 2022.
+By Using renewable diesel, the new California Charger locomotive will be the cleanest petroleum-powered locomotive in the world and move California-owned passenger rail vehicles towards their goal of being carbon-free by 2035. - Newly designed bike racks with more storage capacity are being tested and will be installed on all cab cars.
+A bike rack design for the Amtrak-leased Superliners was successfully completed and can be deployed at a future time when ridership to CCJPA returns to pre-pandemic levels.

+and can be deployed at a future time when ridership to CCJPA returns to pre-pandemic levels.
+Two of the 15 state owned Tier II F-59 Two of the 15 state owned F-59 locomotives have been decommissioned and replaced with two leased Tier IV Chargers provided by the Bay Area Air Quality Management District.
+The head-end power units in the F-59 locomotives that provide power for lighting, electrical outlets, etc., that were updated to EPA Tier IV standards in 2012, are being overhauled and will be completed in 2023.
+In addition, all units have been outfitted with new generators for increased reliability.

+• Upgrades to the HVAC, ducting, and thermostatic controllers has been completed and the new units use environmentally friendly refrigerants.

+Two of the fourteen diner cars built in 1995-96 have undergone a rehabilitation of the upper-level galley to update the equipment with current technology standards.
 Modifications include installing new chillers, drainage, FDA-compliant stainless steel counter tops, lighting, internet connections and food storage units.
 The new design will also make the working area more ergonomic for the food service employees.
+The rest of the diners will follow once additional funding is secured

-The first diner car to undergo the upgrade is due back in service by summer 2021. - For added safety and security, beginning March 2020, event recorders (black boxes) will be upgraded for better compatibility with PTC as well as trainset operation monitoring. - Side door operator replacement on the Northern CA 6000 series Surfliner cars completed July 2020. - Replacement of 20-year-old side door panels on the 6000 series Surfliner cars scheduled to be completed by July 2021.
-The State-owned Southern CA fleet will be completed by Spring 2022, with an additional 24 panels to cover both fleets. - Clean the waste tank systems and investigate the possible reroute the venting on the 8800series cars to help mitigate foul odors.
+• Replacement of 20-year-old side door panels on the 6000 series Surfliner cars were completed in 2022.
+The State-owned Southern CA fleet was also completed in 2022, with an additional 24 spare panels to provide timely replacements for both fleets.